TL;DR Summary

 I believe very much in the importance of input.
 In other words, you need to read and listen to the language sufficiently enough to develop a sense for the language.
 Whether studying German, Italian, Cantonese, or Russian, the principle is the same.
 Achieving a conversational level in a language requires ample exposure to the language.

 It is impossible to continue a conversation if you cannot understand the other speaker.
-You need to give your brain the opportunity to adjust to the sounds, cadence, and flow of the language.
-Building up your comprehension is key.
+If you cannot understand, communication breaks down quickly.
+You need to give your brain the time and exposure it needs to adjust to the sounds, cadence, and flow of the language.

-Sure, memorized phrases and a limited vocabulary may help you navigate basic transactions.
+Sure, you can navigate basic transactions with memorized phrases and a limited vocabulary.
 You’ll probably be able to order food, purchase a ticket, or seem more courteous.
 However, if you want to have prolonged, in-depth conversations with people, your ability to comprehend the language is the foundation.

 Don’t Rush Into Speaking

-This may seem counterintuitive, but speaking is not necessarily the most effective means of improving your conversational ability in a language.
+This may seem counterintuitive, but improving your conversational ability does not mean that you need to emphasize speaking practice.
 This point is best exemplified by my experience learning Portuguese.

 Many years ago, I spent a few months trying to learn Portuguese.
 Working with starter books, I didn’t give myself enough exposure to the language to prepare myself for spontaneous conversation.
 When I went to Portugal, I found it difficult to have any meaningful conversations with Portuguese people.
 I couldn’t follow what the Portuguese were saying.
-Furthermore, many Portuguese people spoke English well, and we’d end up speaking to one another in English.
+In the end, I ended up speaking a lot of English in Portugal.

-I learned that, despite my previous knowledge of Spanish and French, I couldn’t just pick up Portuguese and give it a go.
-I needed to invest a minimum level of preparation.
+Despite my previous knowledge of Spanish and French, I couldn’t just pick up Portuguese and give it a go.
+I still needed to invest a certain amount of time with the language, primarily listening and reading.
 I studied the language more systematically for three months.
-I pushed myself past the phrase books dove into more interesting content: podcasts, books, and articles.
+I pushed myself past the phrase books and dove into more interesting content: podcasts, books, and articles.
 We had better content in our Portuguese library at LingQ, which I devoured.
 I didn’t prioritize speaking.
 I just focused on more input.

 The next time I went to Portugal, I had enough exposure to the language to converse with people.
 Imperfectly, I could communicate on quite a wide variety of topics.
-This time, I could actually understand what people were saying.
-Switching to English was no longer necessary to continue a conversation.
+I could actually understand what people were saying, and it wasn’t necessary to switch to English mid-conversation.
 I had developed a large passive vocabulary, and I was able to activate this knowledge easily while in Portugal.
 This trip was a personal milestone for me as a Portuguese learner.

 When Should I Start Speaking?